andychueng/ppmessage/README.md

 # PPMessage

-With PPMessage, you can chat with visitor or customer via Web or mobile App as open source [Intercom](http://intercom.io) alternative.
+With PPMessage, you can chat with visitor or customer via Web or mobile App.

 PPMessage targets to run on Linux, macOS and even **Windows** operating systems.
 PPMessage includes a clear API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system, even an e-commerce system.